kasperbruunolesen/P6/README.md

 <b>OneWeb_constellation.gif:</b> A graphical simulation of the OneWeb constellation.

 <b>Raw simulations:</b> Raw simulation scripts able to simulate the bit-error rate and symbol-error rates of BPSK, QPSK, 16-QAM and 64-QAM.
-These scripts are not optimized for large Monte Carlo runs in regards of memory use.